 Since Everything Is Trying to Kill You inside the tomb, many of the tropes below will spoil its traps.

 Tomb of Horrors provide examples of:

-- Be Careful What You Wish For / Take That: Gygax created the module in response to members of his original group (mainly Rob Kuntz and Luke Gygax) rampaging with abandon through the toughest dungeons Gygax had to offer.
+- Be Careful What You Wish For: Gygax created the module in response to members of his original group (mainly Rob Kuntz and Luke Gygax) rampaging with abandon through the toughest dungeons Gygax had to offer.

 - Collapsing Lair: Subverted.
 It's an illusion.

 - Embedded Precursor: In the follow-up adventure, Return to the Tomb of Horrors.

 - Everything Trying to Kill You: You're doomed.